tmont/audio-metadata/README.md

 "T") is ignored.
 This includes comments (`COMM`).

 ### Node
-Install it using NPM: `npm install audio-metadata`
+Install it using NPM: `npm install audio-metadata` or `npm install -g audio-metadata` if you want to use it from the shell.

 ```javascript
 var audioMetaData = require('audio-metadata'),